Updated May 11, 2023

 Introduction to MySQL Self Join

-MySQL Self JOIN is an SQL statement that is used to intersect or join a table in the database to itself.
-Basically, a JOIN function combines two or more tables in SQL, but here Self Join is a regular Join that allows to combine records within a table based on a certain conditional expression.
-This type of joining of records with other records in the same table when a condition is matched is also called as a Unary relationship.
-Specially, here the Foreign key that exists in the table refers to the tables own Primary Key.
+The MySQL Self JOIN is an SQL statement that joins or intersects a table in the database to itself.
+Basically, a JOIN function combines two or more tables in SQL, but here Self Join is a regular Join that allows combining records within a table based on a certain conditional expression.
+We can refer to the act of joining records with other records in the same table, when a condition is matched, as a Unary relationship.
+Especially, here the Foreign key that exists in the table refers to the table’s own Primary Key.

 This means that a table row will join with every other row under a condition and this process is queried by a Self-Join SQL command.
 This Self Join in MySQL is a special kind of Join that is useful to query the hierarchical data and comparing records in the rows within a table.
 In the SQL statement query, we use Inner Join or Left Join Clauses with the Self Join to return a result set using any condition that satisfies.
 This is because it is difficult to refer more than one query for the same table.
 So, we have to use a different table alias to add a different name for the table when we use Self Join in MySQL otherwise the query displays an error when executed.

 Following is the basic syntax of Self Join query in MySQL: